cecrandell/nhs/README.md

 # A note from the creator

-"For my masters dissertation, I collaborated with the NHS in the UK to develop a mental health electronic patient record system and self referal form. **As my code now belongs to the NHS after submitting this project in September 2021, I am not permitted to publish my code publically.** As such, I have provided the `README` from the original (private) NHS repository below, with several code snippets near the bottom.
+"For my masters dissertation, I collaborated with the NHS in the UK to develop a mental health electronic patient record system and self referal form.
+I was selected by Dr Joseph Connor (NHS, CarefulAI) to be the student lead, and as such, I led a weekly standup for 10+ of my peers also completing NHS industry projects at University College London (UCL).
+I developed, tested, deployed, and documented this application, to support patients accessing mental health services through the NHS.
+This online form notifies clinicians of new form submissions, reducing response time by 2 weeks for high-risk patients. **As my code now belongs to the NHS after submitting this project in September 2021, I am not permitted to publish my code publically.** As such, I have provided the `README` from the original (private) NHS repository below, with several code snippets near the bottom.
 If you would like to see more code snippets or see a live demonstration, please email me using my contact details at the bottom of this page."

 # Single Point of Access (SPA)